 As a long time practitioner of martial arts I’m drawn to Asian art and philosophy, the balance and simplicity of the ink drawings, the use of brush work, dry, wet, precise and crude.
 The colouring.
 The concentration.
 It’s nice to see Asian ink drawings next to Rembrandts washes, Goya’s etches, Rubens’ unfinished studies.
 They represent for me an elementary part of life which through all the social media and external interaction, sometimes, seems lost. (photos below)

-Mack is an artist whose figurative paintings are based on a contemporary narrative inspired by old styles and techniques.
+Mack is an artist whose figurative paintings are based on a contemporary narrative inspired by society.
 On her large scale canvases with thinly applied oil paint on cotton and a calm balanced colour scheme, almost like pastel, she drives the narrative of her work due to her careful homage to the old masters with a modern social perspective.
-Think visually of the biblical and mythological narratives by the Italian masters, simplicity of form and colour of Japanese masters, social commentary by Goya and the solitary feelings created by Edward Hopper all seem to come together.
+Think visually of the narratives by the Italian masters, simplicity of form and colour of Japanese masters, social commentary by Goya and the solitary feelings created by Edward Hopper all seem to come together.

 In her work she searches for the soul of modern man, his relation to the people around him and his moment to moment battle with space and perception, vision and placement, survival and in some cases death.
 She draws you into her imaginative view of modern absurdity.
 While at first glance she takes you on a trip into a simplistic landscape, a second look shows a use of image and background and a philosophical depth that allows the observer to create his own less than comfortable view of the world he inhabits.

 The fact that she chooses to work into detail some of the elements in the painting while leaving other parts unfinished creates a visual depth that makes it possible to interpret her work at different levels.